Minimal Fractional Topological Insulator in half-filled conjugate moir\'{e} Chern bands: Construction of the mFTI

 The mutual Chern-Simons theory Eq.~\eqref{CS} implies that the mFTI is actually a $\mathbb{Z}_4$ TO ``enriched" by two $\U(1)$ symmetries and time-reversal symmetry ${\cal T}$, i.e. it is a type of symmetry-enriched topological orders.
+As we will see below, the anyon data of this $\mathbb{Z}_4$ TO is equivalent to that of the $\mathbb{Z}_4$ toric code\cite{Kitaev2003} or a $\mathbb{Z}_4$ gauge field in 2+1D.
+In our context, the novel aspects of the $\mathbb{Z}_4$ TO lie in its symmetry enrichment and the fact that it is the unique minimal FTI compatible with the symmetry and transport requirements.
 Throughout this work, we assume that ${\cal T}^2=-1$ when acting on an electron or a hole, i.e. electrons/holes are Kramers doublets.
 Within the $\mathbb{Z}_4$ TO, the ``minimally-charged" anyon $\mathbf{e}$ carries physical electric charge $e/2$, and the ``minimal-spin" anyon $\mathbf{m}$ carries a physical spin quantum number $S_z = \hbar/4$.
 Both of these anyons are self-bosons, but they see each other as a $\Phi_0/4$ flux, i.e. they have mutual statistical angle $\pi/2$.
 The $\mathbf{e}\mathbf{m}$ bound state carries an electric charge and a spin quantum number $(e/2, \hbar/4)$, and it is an anyon with self-statistical angle $\pi/2$, i.e. its topological spin is $\theta_{\bf em} = e^{\ii \pi/2} = \ii$.
 This $\mathbb{Z}_4$ TO also preserves the time-reversal symmetry ${\cal T}$, which keeps the anyon $\mathbf{e}$ invariant and maps the anyon $\mathbf{m}$ to its anti-particle $\mathbf{m}^3$.
 Curiously, $\mathbf{m}^2$ is a Kramers doublet under time reversal with ${\cal T}^2=-1$.
-This result can be seen using both the edge theory in Sec. \ref{sec:experiment} and the general arguments of Ref. \onlinecite{FTI}, which we will elaborate more in Sec. \ref{bootstrap}.
+This result can be seen using both the edge theory in Sec. \ref{sec:experiment} and the general arguments of Ref. \onlinecite{FTI}, which we will elaborate more on in Sec. \ref{bootstrap}.